NcEternal/PACS_Challenge_3/test/README.md

 For each mesh refinement level, the solution is calculated `REPS` times to get the average amount of time spent calculating it, where `REPS` is a pre-processor variable set to 1 by default. <br>
-The results and statistics of each test are stored in the data folder. <br>
+The results and statistics of each test are stored in the `/data/` folder. <br>

 `plot_results.py` is then called by the script to create plots of the time taken and $L^2$ error as the mesh refinement increases. <br>